himoose/user-docs/docs/features/versus-pages.md

 3. Click **Save & Continue**.

 **Why include your brand?**
-If you include it, Hi, Moose generates **three-way comparisons** where your brand is always positioned as the best choice.
-For example:
+The AI-generated content mentions your brand as a third, potential superior option:
+- **Page URL**: `/slack-vs-microsoft-teams` (targets competitor keywords)
-- Intro: "Comparing Slack, Microsoft Teams, and YourBrand."
+- **Intro**: "Comparing Slack and Microsoft Teams for team collaboration..."
-- Conclusion: "While Slack and Teams are solid, YourBrand offers [unique advantages]."
+- **Conclusion**: "While Slack and Teams are popular choices, [YourBrand] offers [unique advantages] that make it the best option for [use case]."

-If you skip this step, comparisons are neutral (just competitor A vs competitor B).
+This strategy lets you **capture traffic from competitor comparison searches** and redirect buyers to your solution.

 ---

 ### Step 4: Generate Comparisons

-**What this step does**: Hi, Moose creates a **comparison record** for every possible pairing of competitors.
+**What this step does**: Hi, Moose creates a **comparison record** for every possible pairing of your competitors.

+**Important**: These are always **competitor vs competitor** comparisons (e.g., "Slack vs Microsoft Teams"), NOT your brand vs competitors.
+Your brand (if included in Step 3) appears within the content, not in the page slug/URL.

 For example:
 - 3 competitors = 3 comparisons (A vs B, A vs C, B vs C)